13 Types Of Fishing Rods & How To Choose The Right Rod?

 Fly rods are specifically made for fly fishing and have a very different build from all the other rods featured in the article.
 Fly rods are usually much longer, ranging from 8 to 14 feet, and are built to be used with fly reels and fly lines only.

-You can find a fly rod in every size, from a 1 weight which is designed for tiny fish, up to 3-5 weights which are made for trout and similar-sized fish, all the way up to a 14 weight which is designed to catch monsters like marlin and bluefin tuna.
+You can find a fly rod in every size, from a 1 weight, which is designed for small fish, up to 3-5 weights, which are made for trout and similar-sized fish, all the way up to a 14 weight, which is designed to catch saltwater monsters like marlin and bluefin tuna.

 When To Use A Fly Rod

 Considering that you can catch any species on the planet with a fly rod, you can use them any time you like, but you do have to want to be fly fishing over everything else.
-To be honest, fly fishing is the hardest way to catch a fish, so you have got to be sure about fly fishing if you want to use a fly rod.
+Fly fishing is the hardest way to catch a fish, so you have got to be sure about fly fishing if you want to use a fly rod.

 Pros